Taking Your Personal Pension Early

 Can I access my personal pension before retirement?

-Yes, you don’t have to retire in order to access your personal pension pot.
+Yes, you don’t have to retire in order to access your personal pension pot, provided you have access to Pension Freedoms.
 You can still work and grow your pension pot even after taking out your 25% tax-free lump sum and/or draw down an income from it.
 For example, you can access your pot at 55, then retire a few years later.

 If you’re looking to draw down an income from your personal pension to tide you over a period of ill-health but plan on going back to work, then you may be able to claim National Insurance credits to help fill any gaps in your National Insurance record for your future State Pension.